bparanj/Essential-TDD/en/07-canonical-test-structure/07-canonical-test-structure.markdown

 # Canonical Test Structure #

-## Objective : Canonical test structure practice for Given, When, Then ##
+## Objective##

-- Given - Precondition
+- Canonical test structure practice for Given, When, Then

-- When  - Exercise the SUT
+Step 1 - Given : Precondition
-- Then  - Postcondition
+Step 2 - When  : Exercise the System Under Test
-- Example uses State Verification
+Step 3 - Then  : Postcondition

 stack_spec.rb